 Many states and federal governments tax energy extraction in this manner.

-It also refers to taxes: "In proportion to invoiced value of goods."
+Ad valorem also refers to taxes as "In proportion to invoiced value of goods."
 A term used when imposing customs and stamp duty, the duty increasing according to the value of the transaction of goods involved.
-Pronounced in English as: ad vuh LOH ruhm.

 An instruction in a printed document to look for a citation that follows.

 The common voltage of an AC power line is 120 volts of alternating current (alternating directions) while common voltages within a computer are from 3 to 12 volts of direct current (one direction only).2.
 The unit of potential difference or electromotive force in the meter-kilogram-second system, equal to the potential difference between two points for which one coulomb of electricity will do one joule of work in going from one point to the other.